khaors/geocompr/main.md

 ```

 Spatial operations on objects without a CRS run on the implicit assumption that they are projected, even when in reality they are not.
-This can be seen by creating a buffer of one degree around the `london` point:
+This can lead to problems, as illustrated by the following code chunk, which creates a buffer of one degree around `london`:

 ```r